CDSecurity/audits/audit reports/DORA_review.md

 ## Recommendations

-Consider to implement a functionality which updates the `epoch`.
+Consider implementing a functionality that updates the `epoch`.
 This can be done by updating the epoch when a specific number of clusters are processed or when a given amount of time has passed (e.g. 2 days) as described in the documentation.

 ### CLIENT

 Acknowledged - corrected.

-# [L-01] A `require` check is placed at the wrong place
+# [L-01] A `require` check is placed in the wrong place

 ## Description